Main Priorities

 GOALS:

-- Ensure inclusion of consistent, comprehensive means safety messaging in Governor’s Challenge overall messaging campaign
+2. Include information about lethal means safety in Governor’s Challenge overall messaging campaign

-- Increase Narcan distribution to additional communities and organizations not already receiving distribution today
+3. Increase Narcan distribution to additional communities and organizations

 Main Initiatives: